Xywav (calcium, magnesium, potassium, and sodium oxybates)

 - Certain antidepressants

 If you are taking any of these, talk with your doctor before starting Xywav.
 Signs of serious CNS depression include:1

 - Low blood pressure

 Xywav can make a person severely drowsy.
 People taking Xywav should not do anything that requires them to be fully awake within 6 hours of taking the drug.
 This includes driving, operating machinery, or flying an airplane.
-Special considerations may need to be made when it comes to those who are pregnant or elderly.1
+People should be regularly screened for depression and thoughts of self-harm when taking this drug.1

-Talk with your doctor if you notice signs of mood changes and seek immediate medical attention if you have thoughts of harming yourself or others.
+Talk with your doctor if you notice signs of mood changes.
+Seek immediate medical attention if you have thoughts of harming yourself or others.

-Before beginning treatment for narcolepsy, tell your doctor about any other drugs, vitamins, or supplements you are taking.
-This includes over-the-counter drugs
+Before beginning treatment for narcolepsy, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
+This includes over-the-counter drugs.

 For more information, read the full prescribing information of Xywav.